PostHog/posthog.com/contents/founders/write-great-job-ads.md

 **Get the hiring manager to write it, and then a good writer to edit it**

 Classic process is hiring manager comes up with a list of bullets -> passes to recruiter to write the ad -> publish.
-This is a great way to ensure that you have a weird frankenstein ad written by two people, neither of whom are professional writers.
+This is a great way to ensure that you have a weird Frankenstein's monster of an ad written by two people, neither of whom are professional writers.

 I'm a big believer that a well-written job ad is just as important to your company as a great blog post or homepage copy.
 Especially if you advertise on LinkedIn, your ad will be seen by _thousands_ of people - potentially more than visit your website every week.